Skip to content

 Validit

 @vielzeug/validit is a zero-dependency schema validation library for TypeScript projects.
-It gives you a fluent schema API, runtime validation, and precise output types with Infer<T>.
+It gives you a fluent schema API, runtime validation, and precise input/output typing with InferInput<T> and Infer<T>.

 Installation